ēast east + burna Old English (a) stream. Population - 103,054.

 Besides, SlyBob like to be all locked in with their jimjams on by 8 PM and, after a cocoa, it's lights out by nine having checked all the plugs, again.

-That's a joke[1], of course, and an excuse for the lack of time lingering but enough to cement some international relations before a reminder of a golden age and no, it's not all about Eastbourne.
+That's a joke, although give it 10 years, and an excuse for the lack of time lingering but enough to cement some international relations before a reminder of a golden age and no, it's not all about Eastbourne.

 Some random, town-centre parking has caused some disorientation so it's not quite sure which way it is to the sea.
 You could try and follow the sun or even better a group of overseas young 'uns, most of them sporting attire that looks beach-worthy.